 1) You were placed on probation in a San Diego county DUI court case and you may have inadvertently failed to do everything you were ordered to do, in a timely manner.

-Solution: Find the final court papers and the cover letter from your DUI attorney sent to you after court.
+Solution: Find the final court papers and either the email or cover letter from your DUI attorney sent to you after court.

-- Did you timely report to the Assessment Unit and the Collections Unit at the San Diego courthouse?
+- Did you timely report to the Assessment Unit and/or the Collections Unit at your San Diego County courthouse?

 - If so, were you given more paperwork with more dates?

 - Did you timely file proof of anything due?

 - Did you timely file proof of enrollment in a program?

 - Did you timely file proof of completion of a program or a MADD class?